reimagined/hacker-news-resolve/README.md

 * Implement the `RouteWithSubRoutes` component to provide routes.

 Use a Redux store for data storing.
 In the [client/store/index.js](./client/store/index.js) file, add the [devtools](https://github.com/zalmoxisus/redux-devtools-extension) and [resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/resolve-redux#-utils) middlewares, and implement the logout middleware.
-Comment at this stage import and usage of `viewModels` array, replace it with empty array.
+For now, the `viewModels` array should be replaced with the empty array.
+Comment out its import and usage.

 Prepare the [App](./client/components/App.js) component by adding router providers.